-On this page, you will find general information about expanded access, followed by more detailed information on individual patient access to investigational drugs (including biologics), referred to as a single patient investigational new drug (IND).
+On this page, you will find general information about expanded access, followed by more detailed information on individual patient access to investigational drugs and biologics, referred to as a single patient investigational new drug (IND).

-Under the Federal Food, Drug, and Cosmetic Act, a patient may seek individual patient expanded access (sometimes called single patient access) to investigational products for the diagnosis, monitoring, or treatment of a serious disease or condition if the following conditions are met.
+Under the Federal Food, Drug, and Cosmetic Act (FD&C Act), a patient may seek individual patient expanded access to investigational products for the diagnosis, monitoring, or treatment of a serious disease or condition if the following conditions are met.

-The person’s physician determines that there is no comparable or satisfactory alternative therapy available to diagnose, monitor, or treat the person’s disease or condition, and that the probable risk to the person from the investigational product is not greater than the probable risk from the disease or condition;
+- The patient and his or her licensed physician are both willing to participate and the person’s physician determines that there is no comparable or satisfactory alternative therapy available to diagnose, monitor, or treat the person’s disease or condition, and that the probable risk to the person from the investigational product is not greater than the probable risk from the disease or condition;

-FDA determines that providing the investigational product will not interfere with the initiation, conduct, or completion of clinical investigations to support marketing approval; and
+- FDA determines that providing the investigational product will not interfere with the initiation, conduct, or completion of clinical investigations to support marketing approval;

-The sponsor (generally the company developing the investigational product for commercial use) or the clinical investigator submits a clinical protocol (a document that describes the treatment plan for the patient) that is consistent with FDA’s statute and applicable regulations for INDs or investigational device exemption applications (IDEs), describing the use of the investigational product.
+- The sponsor (generally the company developing the investigational product for commercial use) or the clinical investigator (or the patient’s physician in the case of a single patient expanded access request) submits a clinical protocol (a document that describes the treatment plan for the patient) that is consistent with FDA’s statute and applicable regulations for INDs or investigational device exemption applications (IDEs), describing the use of the investigational product; and

-Also under FDA’s statute, a sponsor or a physician may submit a protocol intended to provide widespread access to an investigational product.
+Also under the FD&C Act statute, a sponsor or a physician may submit a protocol intended to provide widespread access to an investigational product for multiple patients.
 In this scenario, FDA will permit the investigational product to be made available under a treatment IND or treatment IDE if certain criteria are met.
-Learn more about treatment IND or treatment IDE.
+Learn more about treatment INDs and treatment IDEs.